-Most independent contractors are considered employees under Nevada workers’ compensation laws.
-Therefore, such workers are entitled to workers’ compensation benefits.
+Only W2 employees are covered under workers’ compensation in Nevada.
+Most independent contractors are not considered employees.
+Therefore, independent contractors are generally not entitled to workers’ compensation benefits.

 Specifically, all relationships in the construction industry are considered employer-employee relationships even if they are called independent contractor relationships.

 To be a true independent contractor and not covered by workers’ compensation insurance it must be shown that:

 - the work is not in the construction industry, and

 - the alleged employer can show the independent contractor has an independent enterprise.